What is pica?

 It is important to take any cat displaying signs of pica to your veterinarian for a thorough physical examination to rule out a medical problem.
 Your veterinarian may wish to do a complete blood profile to check iron levels, hormone levels, check organ function etc. If no illness or disease is diagnosed you may try the following;

-- It is quite common for cats to chew on plants, however it can prove fatal if the wrong plant is eaten.
-I'm not completely sure that plant eating could be entirely classified as pica as it is quite commonly seen in cats.
-There is no concrete explanation for this but some suggestions include, plants contain certain nutrients which are not available in it's regular food, ingestion of plants assists in bringing up hairballs.
-If your cat has been chewing on the houseplants the simplest solution is to remove them from your cat's reach and replace with cat friendly plants such as catnip or cat grass.
+- It is quite common for cats to chew on plants, however, it can prove fatal if the wrong plant is eaten.
+I'm not completely sure that plant-eating could be entirely classified as pica as it is quite commonly seen in cats.
+There is no concrete explanation for this but some suggestions include, plants contain certain nutrients which are not available the cat's regular food, ingestion of plants assists in bringing up hairballs.
+If your cat has been chewing on the houseplants the simplest solution is to remove them from your cat's reach and replace with cat-friendly plants such as catnip or cat grass.

 - Feed your cat a well balanced and good quality diet.
 A high fibre diet has been found to eliminate this behaviour in some cats.
 Speak to your veterinarian before making any changes to your cat's diet.
 Also, a constant supply of dry food may be of help.